 Title Primary roles Minimum Qualification 1 Project Manage operations at sites including data Bachelor's Degree and 2 Manager collection, supervision of Site Supervisors years of experience in youth programming 2 Site Coordinates 21st CCLC implementation at site High school diploma and Supervisors and ensures safety of students; coordinates 2 years of experience (1 per site) activities of designated project to ensure that managing programs goals or objectives of project are accomplished within prescribed time frame and funding parameters; ensures effective coordination between 21st CCLC afterschool staff and regular classroom teachers 2 Collab.
-Coordinating adult family member educational OCPS employee - FCT Liaisons (1 activities, coordinating program planning with or Dean in good standing per site) Site Supervisor Support To provide quality instruction and supervision to High school diploma and Specialists afterschool participants for all program activities. some college (15 total) Certified Provide 21 st CCLC activities including tutoring, OCPS teacher in good Teachers (15 homework assistance, direct instruction, and academic standing total) academic enrichment
+Coordinating adult family member educational OCPS employee - FCT Liaisons (1 activities, coordinating program planning with or Dean in good standing per site) Site Supervisor Support To provide quality instruction and supervision to High school diploma and Specialists afterschool participants for all program activities. some college (16 total) Certified Provide 21 st CCLC activities including tutoring, OCPS teacher in good Teachers (16 homework assistance, direct instruction, and academic standing total) academic enrichment

-3.9.b.
+3.10.b.
 Professional Development

 Professional development will be ongoing for all 21st CCLC staff, and will include: ASAS National Initiatives, Social Emotional Learning, Mental Health First Aid and a variety of workshops focused on best practices in promoting parental involvement, improving outcomes for high-risk youth, mentoring through coaching and building academic skills in the afterschool environment.
 The trainers will include OASAS administrative staff, family and youth development scholars, as well as certified instructors from any additional program curriculum, as needed.
 Each year, all 21st CCLC personnel will be required to attend two 8-hour trainings and safety sessions for the school year and 1 additional session for the summer program.
-Monthly meetings and training during non-program hours will occur at each center to make sure all staff are up to date on policies and procedures at the site level.
+Monthly meetings and training during nonprogram hours will occur at each center to make sure all staff are up to date on policies and procedures at the site level.
 The Project Director will attend a 3-day ASAS National professional development training, (in-kind).
 Overall, 21st CCLC personnel will participate in at least 20 hours of professional development each year.
-In addition, 3 staff members including the Project Director will attend the mandatory Fall 2019 21st CCLC Conference and will disseminate information learned to 21st CCLC staff at weekly program meetings.
+In addition, 3 staff members including the Project Director will attend the mandatory Fall 2020 21st CCLC Conference and will disseminate information learned to 21st CCLC staff at weekly program meetings.

-3.10.
-FACILITIES
+3.11 FACILITIES

 The program centers are the actual host school sites and principals have allotted a vast amount space to accommodate the population.
 All school sites provide access to large cafeterias, outdoor play fields, numerous basketball courts, auditoriums, media centers with computers, separate computer labs, classrooms space as needed, office space for the site coordinators, parking for adult family members, and sufficient access to restroom facilities.
 They also have access to tennis courts and specific areas students can utilize for STEM projects, gardening, and dance.
 The centers are safe, as the schools' resource officers and/or security staff will be on site until the close of the program.
 Lastly, with the program being at the host school sites, and in proximity to their homes, both students and parents are comfortable in their surroundings, which enables them to have a better capacity to learn.
 Thanks to the partnership with OCPS, the students can remain on site to access the program after school and there are designated sign areas where parents can sign their student in and out.
 As this is a program providing services to middle school students, the program is exempt from DCF licensure.
-The applicant has requested an official exemption renewal confirmation, has provided Florida DCF with required documentation, and will provide 21st CCLC with appropriate documentation by the stated deadline in the RFP.

-3.11.
-SAFETY AND STUDENT TRANSPORTATION
+3.12 SAFETY AND STUDENT TRANSPORTATION